 Malaria is a serious illness caused by parasites.
 This disease is a leading cause of illness worldwide, with up to 500 million cases reported each year.

-Any person who lives in or travels to a country where malaria is present is at risk for infection with malaria.
+Anyone who travels to a country where malaria is present is at risk for getting the infection.
 Malaria is common in tropical or subtropical areas of Asia, Africa, and Central and South America.
 The risk of malaria may be different between countries and between areas of a country.

 Malaria is spread by the bite of an infected female Anopheles mosquito.
 These mosquitoes usually bite during the evening.
 In some cases, malaria has been transmitted through blood transfusions or shared needles or syringes.
 Direct person-to-person transmission does not occur, though is it possible for a pregnant person to transmit the infection to their fetus.

 Malaria can be life-threatening.
 When symptoms start, they may be similar to the flu.
 See a doctor immediately if you become ill after returning from an area where malaria occurs.